 Pharmaceutical errors can have serious consequences, such as allergic reactions, dangerous drug interactions, delayed treatment of the medical condition, organ failure and even death.

-Causes of Medication Mistakes
+Causes of Medication Errors

 Despite a generally high level of professionalism in the field of medicine, errors inevitably occur and the wrong drug can cause catastrophic injuries.
-There are many kinds of medication errors including:
+There are many kinds of medication errors, including:

 • Disregarding a patient’s allergies